Stilen/PC-Store-Website/README.md

 This website is currently in development.
 When finalized, the URL will be provided.

-The pcrepair directory contains the settings.py and base URLs
+The pcrepair directory contains the settings.py file and base URLs.